·

 But you’re probably wondering how to create a content calendar for your blog.
 Where do you start?

 If you’re committed to creating one post a week, you’ll be publishing 52 blog posts.
+That’s 52 post topics you need to brainstorm, and then organize into a content calendar.

 It may seem overwhelming, but it’s quite doable if you stick to a monthly and weekly schedule.